cs3216/cs3216.github.io/website/coursework/product-design/index.md

 :::info Milestone

 **Milestone 6:** Document the results gathered from this round of testing with three to five different users.
 Be as detailed as possible.
-Things that would be good to document include your observations, the questions you asked, their responses, and the issues identified.
+Things that would be good to document include user flow being tested currently, your observations, the questions you asked, their responses, and the issues identified.
 Save these into a new "Draft 1 Testing" folder.

 :::